How the Scam Works:

 Lottery and sweepstakes scams are common.
 Here are tips to avoid them:

-- Put your number on a "do not call list."
-In the US, join the National Do Not Call Registry and in Canada the National Do Not Call List.
+Put your number on a "do not call list."
+Join the National Do Not Call Registry.
 This won't stop scams entirely, but it can help reduce the number of unwanted calls you receive.